properties/password-manager/README.md

 Password Manager by @properties
 This password manager works with 2 passwords and 2FA (Google Authenticator).
-All user information is encrypted with AES256, and is only viewable/decryptable with your 2 passwords.
+All user information and sites are encrypted with AES256, and is only viewable/decryptable with your 2 passwords.

 # Install